 \textbf{Task Design.} Inspired by the work on model interpretability~\citep{si-etal-2024-denoising, zhang2025towards}, we design a set of experiments using eraser search~\citep{li2016understanding, de-cao-etal-2020-decisions} based on our probe dataset, where each region of the input image are occluded sequentially and we observe the resulting changes in the model's response.
 This allows us to examine how the model’s behavior is affected by different spatial locations of key image $I_m$ in the composite input $\boldsymbol{I}_{m,n}$.
 In specific, for each position $n$, we first randomly select 20 key images, with a total of 180 samples.
 As shown in Figure~\ref{fig:explore}(a), each composite image is divided into 400 non-overlapping regions, and we mask each region one at a time by perturbing its pixels to the background color (white in our experiment).
 Then, we calculate the difference between the logits of generated token based on the original composite image and the masked version for each LVLM and take it as the importance score of the region with respect to the response.
 Finally, we aggregate these importance scores into a heatmap to visualize how information from different positions within the input image influences the model's decision.

-\textbf{Results and Findings.} Figure~\ref{fig:mask_results} presents the results of our masking experiments on Gemma3 and LLaVA-NeXT.
-In both models, the vision encoder is consistently able to identify the critical regions corresponding to the key image, irrespective of its location in the composite input.
-In addition, the overall patterns remain semantically aligned with the key image and do not shift when its position changes, demonstrating that the \textbf{vision encoder's perception is robust to spatial variation}.
+\textbf{Results and Findings.} Figure~\ref{fig:mask_results} presents the results of our masking experiments on Gemma3n and InternVL3.
+Both models are consistently able to identify the critical regions corresponding to the key image, irrespective of its location in the composite input.
+In addition, the overall patterns remain semantically aligned with the key image and do not shift when its position changes, demonstrating that the \textbf{LVLM's perception is robust to spatial variation}.
 These results rule it out as the source of the spatial bias.
 More results are presented in Figure~\ref{fig:mask_results_more}.